 NIST works with the Framework community to create and maintain a catalog of Informative References (References).
 References are citations of detailed cybersecurity documents to any combination of Functions, Categories, and Subcategories within the Framework.
-References show how to use a given cybersecurity document in coordination with the Framework for the purposes of cybersecurity risk management.
+References demonstrate how a given cybersecurity document can be used in coordination with the Framework for the purposes of cybersecurity risk management.

 The online References catalog uses a federated model, where submitting parties develop and host their respective References.
-NIST analyzes the submitted References for correctness, works with submitters regarding any necessary corrections, and hosts links to the public draft and final versions of the References.
+NIST released Draft NISTIR 8204, Cybersecurity Framework Online Informative References (OLIR) which provides guidance to Informative Reference developers for completing and submitting References NIST analyzes the submitted References for correctness, works with submitters regarding any necessary corrections, and hosts links to the public draft and final versions of the References.
 The catalog of References includes links to draft content (while it is being evaluated for public comment) and final versions.
 Draft content is not retained once a document is declared final.

 Disclaimer: References are linked to by NIST for information purposes only and do not constitute an endorsement by NIST of the submitted content.